Department of Earth Science and Engineering

 Applications : Admissions ratio

-Our location in South Kensington also gives us easy access to one of the finest fossil and mineral collections in the world at the neighbouring Natural History Museum.
-Museum staff, who are world experts in geochemistry, mineralogy, planetary science, mineral resources and palaeontology, also contribute to our teaching.
+Our location gives us easy access to one of the finest fossil and mineral collections in the world, hosted at the Natural History Museum, just minutes away from the South Kensington Campus.
+Museum staff, who are world experts in geochemistry, mineralogy, mineral resources and palaeontology, also contribute to our teaching.

 Four-year courses (270 ECTS):